kgyanwal/project2_final_level3/index.md

 * It because it is easier to use and learn.
 * It is an open source library
 * The developer can build on their own custom environment, player and objects
-* It can be integrated with other library, we brought fantasy land built terrain to this enviroment
+* It can be integrated with other library, we brought fantasy landscape built terrain to this enviroment
 * Many games built using these these tools are already in production platform.

 ## Shortcomings